Soham-2004/Soham-2004.github.io/_publications/3012-06-09-bin-packing-solutions.md

 ---
-title: “The role of a mask - understanding the performance of deep neural networks to detect, segment, and extract cellular nuclei from microscopy images.”
+title: “Understanding the performance of deep neural networks to detect, segment, and extract cellular nuclei from microscopy images.”
 collection: publications
 permalink: /publication/3012-06-09-bin-packing-solutions